-The second question was Malcolm X talked of life testing in terms of giving/taking life for freedom, how comes I say no weapons of destruction are necessary to achieve freedom.
-In previous articles I have written (e.g. https://wp.me/p1bOKH-KN) I make it clear that death does not strictly mean the expiration of human life but also the expiration of certain human capabilities.
+The second question was if Malcolm X was talking about life testing in terms of “giving/taking life for freedom”, how comes I say no weapons of destruction are necessary to achieve freedom.
+In previous articles, I have written (e.g. https://wp.me/p1bOKH-KN), I make it clear that death does not strictly mean the expiration of human life but also the expiration of specific human capabilities.
 Without any disrespect to Malcolm X, far more people have become liberated through education, awareness, enlightenment, self-knowledge, civil disobedience and enterprise than through destructive methods and weapons.
-Malcolm X acknowledges this when he says “When you know that!”.Furthermore, when your action or enterprise forces the arrogance, temerity. indulgence or contempt over you to expire, it is a distinct death of its own.
+Malcolm X acknowledges this when he says “When you know that!”
+Furthermore, when your action or enterprise forces the arrogance, audacity, indulgence or contempt over you to expire, it is a distinct death of its own.